PeterNaydenov/notice/README.md

 ## Last Updates
 - After version 2.1.0  Method 'reset' was added.
 It removes all events and functions from the event emitter;
 - After version 2.3.0  If callback that returns a string 'stop', the execution of followed callbacks will be stopped.
 Use this functionality to create a condition checking functions before  your main callback if needed;
+- In version 2.3.1 and above: Callback stop will stop the wildcard callbacks as well;